asayers/tailsrv/README.md

 * When a client connects, tailsrv sends it data from the file.
 * If there is no new data to send, tailsrv waits until the file grows.
 * If the socket is full, tailsrv waits for the client to consume some data before sending more.
-* Clients can specify an initial byte-offset when they connect.
+* Clients can specify an initial position when they connect.

 Some implementation details: